 New York City boasts about 14 miles of beaches, mostly on the Atlantic Ocean, and hundreds of public pools, many of which are in Brooklyn.

 But when are they open, and when are they closed?

 Public Outdoor Pools

 Public outdoor pools in Brooklyn (and city-wide) always open from the Memorial Day weekend through Labor Day Monday.
-They are open seven days a week from eleven am to seven pm.
-They do close for a half hour cleaning from three thirty to four pm.
+They are open seven days a week from 11 am to 7 pm.
+They do close for a half hour cleaning from 3:30 to 4 pm.

 After the outdoor public pools are closed for the season, you can swim indoors in public pools throughout the borough.
 However, the outdoor public pools are free, and the indoor pools are part of public athletic centers that may charge a fee.

 All public pools are absolutely closed after Labor Day, whether or not there's a sweltering heat wave in September.

 - When do the public pools open for the summer?
 The NYC Parks Department announces the exact date of the pool opening in the spring.
 Check with the Parks Department if you are interested in swimming lessons, senior swim or other special programs because they don't always start on opening day, but often a few days later.
 Dates vary.

 - When do the public pools close for the season?
 The last day you can use the public pools is the Labor Day Monday.
 Dates vary.
 So don't arrive, flip-flops and towel in hand, after Labor Day Monday.